 For decades, the expansion of banking activity was determined on the plane of two coordinates: the service range and the number of branches.
 Global digitization has changed the rules of the game.
 Today we see that a Fintech application with one usable and clear feature can gain more customers in a shorter period of time than a hundred-year-old bank with myriad branches and features.
 Digitization and the mass transition to cashless finance already provide a relatively low-cost way to quickly scale any financial service, but the metaverse will go even further.

-The development of the metaverse will create a new virtual world in which people can experience innovative interaction, entertainment and work.
+The development of the metaverse will create a new virtual world in which people can experience immersive interaction, entertainment and work through spatial interfaces.
 And, financial transactions will certainly be in demand there as well as in the real world, but from the users’ point of view, it should be free from territorial, temporal or spatial boundaries.

 The metaverse will definitely become the next milestone in the extension of financial services.